Once upon a time in the West, Fort Worth was smack dab in the path of a total solar eclipse.

 And what did the five scientists from back east, bristling with telescopes, think of that wild West town when they stepped off the train?
 What did they think when they saw men packing guns on the street?
 Sure, city ordinance prohibited carrying guns, but the ordinance was laxly enforced, trumped by the Code of the West—a fact attested to by the amount of gunplay in Hell’s Half Acre on a Saturday night.

-And how about Longhaired Jim and the rest of the Cowtown cowboys?
+And how about Jim Courtright and the rest of the Cowtown cowboys?
 When they saw those five eastern eggheads packin’ those great long telescopes, did they suffer a twinge of instrument envy?
 Some of those telescopes were taller than a man (see photo below) and appeared like cannons in comparison with the Colt revolvers and Winchester rifles and the occasional Sharps buffalo rifles that were toted around Cowtown.

 Oh, to have been privy to the thoughts and conversations of those five easterners after they arrived at the train depot, loaded up their crates of instruments, and made their way southwest one mile to their expedition’s base camp: the farm of a man with one of the more memorable names in Fort Worth history: Spotswood W. Lomax.